axtk/navloc/README.md

 #### `assign(path: string)`

-Causes the navigation to the specified `path`, as in [`history.pushState`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState).
+Navigates to the specified `path`, as in [`history.pushState`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState), and notifies `Router` instances.

 #### `replace(path: string)`

-Causes the navigation to the specified `path` without saving it on the browser history session, as in [`history.replaceState`](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState).
+Navigates to the specified `path` without saving it on the browser history session, as in [`history.replaceState`](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState), and notifies `Router` instances.

 #### `reload()`